gabergg/giftcard-aggregator/README.md

 There are a ton of great projects aggregating gift card options for small businesses.
 This is an effort to standardize and aggregate them via a public API.
+Phase 2 is to open source a similar platform, to prevent further duplicate work.

 List in progress:
 * https://helpmainstreet.com/